Stocks fall on emerging markets concerns

 Non-U.S. stock valuations remain attractive

-Emerging markets stocks have lately lagged those in developed markets due to disappointing growth and the cyclical nature of developing economies.
-Nevertheless, we are confident that emerging markets stocks are an attractive asset class over the medium to longer term.
-Most emerging markets have implemented sensible macroeconomic policies over the past 15 years, resulting in greater fiscal discipline, relatively tame inflation, stronger financial systems, and improved political stability.
-A growing middle class, rising consumerism, and attractive demographics in many emerging markets continue to support good growth opportunities for a wide range of companies.
-Finally, stocks across the developing world are trading at a significant discount relative to their history and their developed market peers, making current valuations compelling for long-term investors.
-We believe that the solid fundamentals underpinning the companies in which we invest are intact despite the disappointing year-to-date performance of many emerging markets.
+We remain confident that emerging markets stocks are an attractive asset class over the medium to longer term.
+Stocks across the developing world are trading at a significant discount relative to their valuation history and their developed market peers, making current valuations compelling for patient investors.
+We believe that the solid fundamentals underpinning the companies in which we invest are intact despite the recent disappointing performance of many emerging markets.